LearnTeachCode/intro-javascript-class/week-4/4-1-project-prompts.md

   2. Can you think of any other people that would want to use this app?
 Are you yourself part of the target audience?

   3. How would you rate the difficulty of building this project?
 How long would you guess it would take to build?
 Share your guess for *a couple different stages* of the project: how long for a first bare minimum prototype?
 How long for a more polished version for beta-testing?
-How long for a finished product?

-  4. Do you have any suggestions for how to *narrow down* the scope of the project for the very first prototype, keeping in mind this is a beginer project?
-Which features do you think are the most important?
-Which features would be the easiest to implement first?
+  4. Do you have any suggestions for how to *narrow down* the scope of the project for this very first prototype, keeping in mind this is a beginer project?
+Which feature (or part of a feature) would you suggest aiming to finish building today?
+(Try to pick just one!)

 ## 2. Check out our example projects